AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ## Job Status

 Job Status is to the extent that your position is socially valued by others, which in turn influences your perceived social worth.
-A paper also calls it simply _self respect from the job_ (warr 1999).
+A paper also calls it simply _self respect from the job_ `4`.
 For example, lawyers and doctors are two conventionally high status positions.
 This is one of the top criteria that younger people select by (interesting view [here](http://www.paulgraham.com/love.html))

 A low status job affects job satisfaction with a -.23 correlation, but only affects net emotional state on the job by -.12. (kahneman 2006 measurement.pdf)